 Not to be confused with these limitations, imagining themselves championing the cause of airman’s safety, the newspapers carried the New York Herald’s sentiment: “If we can’t afford helium, we can’t afford dirigibles.”
 Totally ignorant of the laws of aerostatics, the lay journalist saw it only as a reallocation of taxpayer supplied funds.
 How hydrogen caused the accidents, or made the crashes worse, or caused the nitrate-doped fabric and gasoline burns on the victims, has never been explained.
 How helium, originally mined to save observation balloons, would have prevented structural breakup, or a nose dive, was also blown off – to this day.

 The oldest airships in the American inventory, the B-types, had accumulated 13,600 flying hours on both coasts covering 400,000 miles.
 One ship had kept its basic hydrogen charge for nine months while flying 743 hours; another made a record forty-hour flight.
 The entire B-ship service record had been without a single fatality.
 B-types had once carried a torpedo, towed an underwater microphone, perfected airborne radio, performed rescues, and more.
 Yet these missions would not be re-learned until the closing days of WWII, with airships many times their size and cost.
 Oblivious to the waste, the helium edict caused all the B-ships to be, simply, thrown away.
-Likewise trashed were the many C-types, D-types, and other accomplished pressure airships, until there were but one blimp – the J-1 – left in the Navy’s inventory.
+Likewise trashed were the many C-types, D-types, and other accomplished pressure airships, until there was but one blimp – the J-1 – left in the Navy’s inventory.
 Incredibly, at one point even that single airship had to be taken out of service so its helium charge could be used for the rigid airship’s mission.
 The submarine could not have conceived a more effective gutting of its only natural enemy, the ASW airship.

 R. K. Smith wrote, “Flying with helium assumed an adequate supply of the gas.
 In the mid-1920s there occurred a nagging helium shortage as the gas fields around Forth Worth lost pressure and the Congress debated the wisdom of funds for a new extraction plant near Amarillo which would tap the helium-rich Cliffside gas site…This ‘unusual richness’ nevertheless amounted to something less than one percent of volume… conservation was the order of the day and severely inhibited flying operations.
 More than a few American airship operators came to regard “safe” helium as less a blessing than a dark curse.”